Webchat support for your customers

 What is Webchat?

 Webchat is a tool that allows you to communicate directly with your customers in real time.
-Generally this can take place using a web browser and therefore does not require any specific type of software.
+Generally, this can take place using a web browser and therefore does not require any specific type of software.

-Webchat customer agents can be in-house, outsourced to service centres, or answered by freelance remote workers | virtual assistants.
+Webchat customer agents can be in-house, outsourced to service centers, or answered by freelance remote workers | virtual assistants.

 Why should I offer webchat?

 Do you know your customer?
 Webchat allows you to enter into direct dialogue with your customer.
-You can pick up on how the conversation is developing – do they seem annoyed, or accepting, of the information you are giving them?
+You can pick up on how the conversation is developing.
+Do they seem annoyed, or accepting, of the information you are giving them?
 Can you adopt a less formal approach, will they respond to a more familiar tone of language?
 All this can be established within a few keystrokes.

 Webchat allows for increased customer engagement

-If your customer has made direct contact with you via webchat, they already feel that they are communicating directly with you.
+If your customer has made direct contact via webchat, they already feel that they are communicating directly with you.
 This allows them to feel as though they are communicating with an individual who can listen and help them.

 Webchat allows for increased sales